tenzir/tenzir/web/docs/tql2/operators/to_snowflake.md

 The `snowflake` operator makes it possible to upload events to a snowflake database.

-The events are uploaded via bulk-ingestion under the hood and then copied into the target table.
+It uploads the events via bulk-ingestion under the hood and then copies them into the target table.

-Nested types are supported as
+It supports nested types as
 [snowflake semi-structured types](https://docs.snowflake.com/en/sql-reference/data-types-semistructured).
 Alternatively, you can use Tenzir's [`flatten` function](../functions/flatten.md) operator before the snowflake sink.

-Table columns that are not in the event will be null, while event fields that are not in the table will be dropped.
-Type mismatches between the table and events are a hard error.

 ### `account_identifier = string`